 To achieve a balanced program that effectively serves the community's needs, careful attention must be given to the methods or sources of funding for capital projects.
 Customarily, projects are funded through the issuance of debt, cash capital, federal and state aid, and to a lesser degree other sources such as private donations, fees, etc. Projects that benefit present and future taxpayers are generally financed through the issuance of debt so as to more fairly spread the cost.
 Cash capital is the preferred method of financing for smaller projects, and more importantly, recurring or maintenance related projects.
-Federal and state aid is sought for any appropriate project, as well as alternate sources of funding such as donations and fees.
-To the extent that a municipality carefully plans for the strategic use of these various funding sources, taxpayer dollars will realize maximum effectiveness.
+Federal and state aid is sought for any appropriate project, as well as alternate sources of these various funding sources, taxpayer dollars will realize maximum effectiveness.
 The chart below shows the anticipated sources of funding for the proposed projects in this plan, by fund and for all funds combined.
-The following page shows the impact of the County's effort to address the issue of financing sources in the general fund and other funds.
+The following page shows the impact of the county's effort to address the issue of financing sources in the General Fund and other funds.